Record Travel On Easter Weekend Follows Updated CDC Guidelines

 (CBS Detroit) — One sure sign that things are returning to normal is the number of people traveling.
 On the Friday before Easter weekend, the Transportation Security Administration (TSA) reported over 1.5 million screenings at airport checkpoints.
 That number set the pandemic-era record and was the most in close to 13 months.
 Those numbers remained relatively high through the weekend, with close to 1.4 million screenings Saturday and over 1.5 million screenings again Sunday.

-READ MORE: Pennsylvania Lawmakers Introducing Bill To Ban Transgender Girls From Competing In Women's School Sports
+READ MORE: Piney Point: Officials Attempt To Avoid Second Breach, Add 20 New Pumps

 JUST IN: @TSA screened 1,580,785 people at airport checkpoints nationwide yesterday, Friday, April 2.
 It was the highest checkpoint throughput since March 12, 2020.
-So if you're planning to travel you should get to the airport 90 minutes early, socially distance and wear a mask.READ MORE: Stimulus Check Update: Will There Be A Fourth Relief Payment?
+So if you're planning to travel you should get to the airport 90 minutes early, socially distance and wear a mask.READ MORE: Tampa Bay Area Biker Event Expected To Cultivate Economic Growth

 — Lisa Farbstein, TSA Spokesperson (@TSA_Northeast) April 3, 2021